tamagui/tamagui/next.md

   - FAQ
     - don't wrap in HOC if possible, will de-opt compilation
     - what works for compilation / examples

 ---

+compiler article

+- mention SSR is impossible without it
+- add section + two diagrams for compiler internals
+- improve code demo to show media queries
+- add image showing before/after of render performance (on and off compiler)

+---

 <Menu />